Future prospects on testing extensions to $\Lambda$CDM through the weak lensing of gravitational waves: Forecasting a joint standard siren+weak lensing analysis

 The most cosmology agnostic model used in our framework is the $\nu k w$CDM model.
+Allowing both curvature and dark energy to vary changes some parameter degeneracies \cite{kw}.
 Fig.\;\ref{fig:nuwkCDM} shows contours for all parameters, in this case there is $\bar{n}_{\rm BSS} = 200\,$deg$^{-2}$ ($N=3\times10^{6}$) with $\sigma_{\rm GW} / d_L = 1\%$.
 Even in this case we obtain percent or sub-percent accuracy on all parameters, besides those relating to neutrinos.
 This demonstrates the power of this joint standard siren+GW-WL method.
 Forecasts for constraints on all parameters in each cosmological model from DeciHz detectors can be found in Appendix\;\ref{app:forecasts}.

-\subsection{Cosmologically varying p(z)}
+\subsection{Cosmologically varying \texorpdfstring{$p(z)$}{p(z)}}